liammurray/aws-fargate-demoservice/stack/README.md

 SSM params and SystemManager secrets (see paths in CDK code)

+There are some values in main.ts (will be moved to SSM)

-### Deploy build environment
+### Deploy build environment (demoservice-build)

 This creates:

 - ECR repo for demoservice
-- CodeBuild project that builds and pushes to ECR on push to master branch
+- CodeBuild project that builds and pushes to ECR on push to master branch.
+Triggered by path changes under 'service'.
+- CodePipeline that deploys when ECR image is pushed

 ```bash
 cdk deploy demoservice-build
 ```

-At this point you can commit something.
+At this point you can commit something to `./service`.
 The webhook should trigger and eventually build and push an image to ECR.

+If the pipeline runs it will deploy (or update) the `demoservice-service` stack.

-### Deploy service
+### Deploy service (demoservice-service)

-Deploy fargate service
+Creates VPC, ALB, NAT gateway, Fargate ECS cluster and service with task definition.

+Warning: the resources are a bit pricey so don't leave running for days unused.

 ```bash
 cdk deploy demoservice